Parren Mitchell

 In 1968, Mitchell challenged and lost to nine-term Democratic incumbent Samuel Friedel in the Democratic primary.
 He won in 1970, becoming the first Black elected to Congress from Maryland.
 After the 1970 census, the 7th was redrawn as a Black-majority district, Maryland's first.
 Mitchell was reelected seven more times from this district, never dropping below 75 percent of the vote.
 He ran unopposed in 1974 and 1984 and only faced minor-party opposition in 1976 and 1978.
 Mitchell was one of the founding members of the Congressional Black Caucus.

 During his 16-year career, he fought for affirmative action legislation.
 As Chairman of the Small Business Committee, Mitchell attached an amendment to a $4 billion public works bill that compelled state and local governments seeking federal grants to set aside 10% of the funds to retain minority firms as contractors and subcontractors.
-He also mentored several young up-and-coming leaders, several of whom still hold public office.
+He also mentored several young up-and-coming leaders who still hold public office.

 Mitchell initiated a congressional investigation into Wedtech, where bribes were allegedly offered in return for no-bid military contracts.
-His nephews, State Senators Clarence Mitchell III and Michael Mitchell ended up serving time in Federal prison for their part in the scandal.
+His nephews, State Senators Clarence Mitchell III and Michael Mitchell, served time in Federal prison for their part in the scandal.

 In 1986, he retired from Congress but ran unsuccessfully for Lieutenant Governor of Maryland as the running mate of Attorney General Stephen H. Sachs.
 In later years, after a series of strokes, he was placed in a nursing home but still made periodic appearances at community events.
 Parren Mitchell died on May 28, 2007, of pneumonia at Greater Baltimore Medical Center.
 He was 85.